 But the main feature of the area, of course, is the Pyramid of Austerlitz and its obelisk – an early 19th century pyramid on a hill built as a tribute to Napoleon Bonaparte.
 Napoleon’s brother Louis Napoleon, at that time king of Holland, gave the monument the name “Pyramid of Austerlitz” after the famous battle.

-For a small fee you can climb on top of the pyramid to enjoy the views to the surroundings.
+For a small fee you can climb on top of the pyramid to enjoy the views.

 National Military Museum